Discofunk/BlueGoat.MongoDBUtils/README.md

 > ⚠ Warning: This is not intended as a way to back up / restore large amounts of data but rather manage various light-weight scenarios for a small amount of data.
 The scenario commands will attempt to dump / restore the entire DB using an inefficient JSON file format.

-This is a work in progress and has not had any production exposure but I thought I would share it as I thought might be useful for me.
+This is a work in progress and has not had any production exposure but I thought I would share it as it has been useful for me.

 ### Thanks